neelsmith/CitableParserBuilder.jl/docs/src/index.md

 Subtypes of the `CitableParser` abstraction must implement the `parsetoken` function.
 This enables the `CitableParserBuilder` module to include concrete implementations of:

-- `parsewordlist`: parse a list of string values
+- `parselist`: parse a list of string values
 - `parsepassage`: parse the text component of a `CitablePassage` as a single token
 - `parsecorpus`: parse the text components of all nodes in a `CitableCorpus` as individual tokens